panzi/verify-ehc/README.md

                         service.
 Comma separated list, entries from later country overwrites earlier.

-                        Supported countries: AT, CH, DE, FR, NL, NO, SW, UK
+                        Supported countries: AT, CH, DE, FR, NL, NO, SE, UK

                         CH needs the environment variable CH_TOKEN set to a bearer token that can be found in the BIT's Android CovidCertificate app APK.
 See also:
                         https://github.com/cn-uofbasel/ch-dcc-keys

-                        FR needs the environment varialbe FR_TOKEN set to a bearer token that can be found in the TousAntiCovid Verif app APK.
+                        FR needs the environment variable FR_TOKEN set to a bearer token that can be found in the TousAntiCovid Verif app APK.